copleykj/socialize-friendships/README.md

 ## Requests ##

 Requests are created by calling `user.requestFriendship` where `user` is an instance fo the user class.
+The request will be created as a request from the currently logged in user to the user requresented by `user`.
 When retrieved from the database records are converted to instances of the `Request` class which gives access to the methods of the class.

 ### Request (class) - Extends [BaseModel](https://github.com/copleykj/socialize-base-model)  ###